shantoroy/shantoroy.github.io/_posts/2020-12-20-add-header-to-python-file-vscode.md.md

 ---
 layout: single
 title: "Add Custom Headers to Python Files in Seconds using VSCode Editor"
+excerpt: "Adding custom headers to your Python files is an excellent way to provide critical information about your code, such as author name, creation date, and copyright information.
+But typing these headers manually in every file can be a tedious task.
+In this blog post, I'll show you how to add custom headers to your Python files quickly using the VSCode editor."
+seo_title:  "Add Custom Headers to Python Files in Seconds using VSCode Editor"
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51234195440_2488a7d7f5_w.jpg"
   teaser: "https://live.staticflickr.com/65535/51234195440_2488a7d7f5_w.jpg"